ArtmeScienceLab/AnyFashionAttributeEditing/README.md

   </div>

 ## Get Started
 The environment setting for GAN-based models is a relatively old version compared to the current diffusion model.
 We have compared our results with numerous baselines and written these codes under various environmental settings at different times, respectively.
-In the version uploaded, we have organised all the code within a single environment for ease of use.
-To ensure the code runs smoothly, we recommend following the listed requirements, which have been verified to work before uploading.
-If there are still some bugs, please refer to the original repositories of those baselines.
+If there are some bugs, please refer to the original repositories of those baselines.

-## Resources Download
+## Resources
 -【[**Obtain AFED**](https://drive.google.com/drive/)】The AFED dataset consists of three sub-datasets, as illustrated in the Figure below.
 It includes 300,000 (a) solid-colour women's clothing sketches (AFED-S-Colour), 300,000 (b) printed men's clothing sketches (AFED-S-Print), and 230,000 (c) human fashion images (AFED-H-Product).
 For the AFED-S-Colour and AFED-S-Print, the data were generated using a mature pipeline [**AiDA**](https://www.aida.com.hk/), which was previously utilised to create full-body sketch images with fine-grained fashion attributes.
 Generating these sketches required approximately 250 hours on a single NVIDIA GeForce GTX 3090 GPU.
+Regarding the AFED-H-Product, we initially collected over 1,000,000 raw fashion images from the internet, encompassing various clothing styles and fine-grained attributes.
+The manual collection process is hindered by its slow pace and high costs.
+For reference, a team of four carried out this collection manually over a year, averaging 4,800 images per week.

 <div align="center">
     <img src="./dataset.jpg" alt="Logo" width="100%">